HOME

 The mill joined with Allied Mills' 21 other mills in the country, and by this stage was producing an impressive 60 tonnes of flour each day.
 The production of five grades of white flour together with wheatmeal, wholemeal and bran was achieved by the installation of state-of-the-art milling machinery from Switzerland which utilised fluted steel rollers.
 In recognition of the efficiency and durability of older machinery the miller continued to operate a hundred year old belt-driven sifting machine alongside all his gleaming metal gadgetry.

-The building, having been listed for preservation, was converted to residential use after its closure in 1983, and now houses a considerable community of apartment dwellers who have been attracted by the idyllic setting next to the lock and large mill pond with its abundant wildlife.
+The three mill buildings, having been listed for preservation under a Grade II category, was converted to residential use after its closure in 1983, and now houses a considerable community of apartment dwellers who have been attracted by the idyllic setting next to the lock and large mill pond with its abundant wildlife.
+The complex also boasts a private residents-only gym and swimming pool.

 Move on to the next stretch of the Wey Navigation: